 General Journal

-Date ate Account/Explanation PR Debit C
+Date Account/Explanation PR Debit Credit

-Dec 31 Cash (US dollars at the current exchange rate) Loss on current derivative Cash (CAD dollars at the contract rate) For Loss on current derivative: (\$108,000 - \$102,000) 102,000 6,000 108,000
+Dec 31 Cash (US dollars at the current exchange rate) 6,000 108,000

 Futures Contracts

 These contracts are like forwards contracts except that they are highly standardized in terms of price and maturity date so that they may be publicly traded in the stock market.
 Examples include commodities, such as agricultural products (cattle, corn, wheat), and precious metals (gold, silver).
 Publicly traded refers to the fact that futures contracts can be used by speculators, rather than used as a hedge against inflation by actual buyers.
 Speculators are looking to make money on a favourable change in the foreign exchange rate, meaning the actual delivery of the commodity rarely ever occurs.